-Because many families are in urgent need of safe drinking water, my friend Bicosse Nandafa and I started the work in his village Bedanda, That was 15 years ago.
+My friend Bicosse Nandafa and I started the work in his village Bedanda, because many families are in urgent need of safe drinking water.
+That was in 2005.
 Today Bedanda and many other villages in Guinea-Bissau can manage their water stress.
-Our work continues in Subsahara villages.
+Our work continues in Sub-Saharan villages.